Stable Matching: Dealing with Changes in Preferences: Preliminaries

 \subsection{Birkhoff’s Theorem, sublattices and compressions}

-\begin{definition} A closed set of a poset is a set $S$ of elements of the poset such that if an element is in $S$ then all of its predecessors are also in $S$. \end{definition} It is easy to see that the family of closed sets (also called lower sets) of a partial order, say $\Pi$, is closed under union and intersection and forms a distributive lattice, with join and meet being these two operations, respectively; let us denote it by $L(\Pi)$.
-Birkhoff's theorem \cite{Birkhoff}, which has also been called {\em the fundamental theorem for finite distributive lattices}, e.g., see \cite{Stanley}, states that corresponding to any finite distributed lattice, $\Lc$, there is a partial order, say $\Pi$, whose lattice of closed sets $L(\Pi)$ is isomorphic to $\Lc$, i.e., $\Lc \cong L(\Pi)$.
-We will say that $\Pi$ {\em generates} $\Lc$.
+\begin{definition} A closed set of a partially ordered set (poset) is a subset $S$ such that, if an element is in $S$, then all of its predecessors are also in $S$. \end{definition}

+The collection of closed sets (also called lower sets) of a partial order $\Pi$ is closed under union and intersection, and forms a distributive lattice, with join and meet corresponding to these two operations, respectively.
+We denote this lattice by $L(\Pi)$.
+Birkhoff's theorem~\cite{Birkhoff}, also known as the \emph{fundamental theorem for finite distributive lattices} (e.g., see~\cite{Stanley}), states that for any finite distributive lattice $\Lc$, there exists a partial order $\Pi$ such that $L(\Pi) \cong \Lc$, i.e., the lattice of closed sets of $\Pi$ is isomorphic to $\Lc$.
+We say that $\Pi$ \emph{generates} $\Lc$.

-\begin{theorem} (Birkhoff \cite{Birkhoff}) Every finite distributive lattice $\Lc$ is isomorphic to $L(\Pi)$, for some finite poset $\Pi$. \end{theorem}
+\begin{theorem}[Birkhoff~\cite{Birkhoff}] Every finite distributive lattice $\Lc$ is isomorphic to $L(\Pi)$, for some finite poset $\Pi$. \end{theorem}